 ALIGNMENT OF POLICY WITH IDP OBJECTIVES AND RELATED POLICIES

-The Policy Support Policy must be developed within the framework of the municipality’s approved IDP and related policies as well as the Local Economic Development Strategy and/ or other related programmes of the municipality.
+The Indigent Support Policy must be developed within the framework of the municipality’s approved IDP and related policies as well as the Local Economic Development Strategy and/ or other related programmes of the municipality.

 7. INSTITUTIONAL ARRANGEMENTS